ASilver/Typing_Tomes/README.md

 # Typing Tomes
-Typing Tomes is a single page HTML app to practice typing books.
+Typing Tomes is a single-page HTML app to practice typing on books.
 You create a profile, and then upload a book (an ePub) and you are good to go.
 It is designed to be as easy as possible to use and install.

 # How to install
 Just download the HTML file and open it in the browser of your choice.